Here are 5+ garden mistakes that I am very glad I made as I learned a lot from them. Learn what they are so you can avoid making them, too.

 Wrong soil is maybe too strong of a word.
 But hear me out: our local landscaping store had several soil types for sale.
 One of them was labeled ‘popular veggie blend’.
 So I thought, how perfect, just what we need.
 My husband got 3 cubic yards in his truck which ended up being more than what we needed but it’s nice to have extra.

-The issue with this soil is that water tends to sit on top rather than soaking in.
+The issue with this soil is that water tends to sit on top rather than soak in.

 Garden Mistake Nr.
 3 – not putting in drip irrigation